Imagine if a journalist said this:

 That thing you just found out?
 You can explain it so well!
 You knew it all along!

-But that is a type of confirmation bias.
+But that is a type of hindsight bias.
 We are treated with the initial fact or statistic (I’ll call the “phenomenon”), and then we try to justify how other facts are compatible (I’ll call the “explanation”).
 The fact that you can associate a phenomenon and explanation does not attest to the veracity of either.

 Here is a hardier test: does the explanation work in reverse?
 If you did not first know the phenomenon, could you have inferred or predicted it from the explanations that supposedly fit so well?